sandboxie-plus/sandboxie-docs/Content/LingerExemptWnds.md

 # Linger Exempt Wnds

-_LingerExemptWnds_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
+_LingerExemptWnds_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md) available since v1.13.4 / 5.68.4.
 To make the lingering process monitor mechanism no longer exempt lingering processes with windows from termination.
 For example:

 ```
    .